 We’ve been keeping a close eye on this exciting space and have developed some prototypes.
 Like using IBM Watson‘s speech-to-text API to create a conversation UI based on user voice input.
 Running Alexa on a Raspberry Pi and our famous uptime Christmas Lights.

-So the question arises, should we be considering IoT and wearables as part of the future customer experience?
-And how should I approach this new area of interactivity?
+So, the question arises, should we be considering IoT and wearables as part of the future customer experience?
+How should we approach this new era of interactivity?

 While the promise is significant, the technology isn’t quite there yet.
 The major barriers to adoption are:

 - Pervasiveness of low energy Bluetooth sensors in physical spaces;

 - Trust in the amount of information exchanged and levels of security.

 That said, it is time to start factoring it into future customer experience roadmaps.
 As a marketer there are three avenues we should plan for and prepare an execution strategy.